pip-services/pip-services-docs/content/en/node/aws/_index.md

 no_list: true
 weight: 30
 description: >
-    AWS specific components for Node.js / ES2017.
+    AWS specific components for Pip.Services in Node.js / ES2017.

     This module is part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

     It contains components for supporting work with the AWS cloud platform.
 ---